SS El Faro: Memorials

 Twin memorials remembering El Faros crew were erected in Jacksonville and in San Juan.

 There is another memorial located in Rockland, Maine by artist Jay Sawyer.
-There were 5 people from the Rockland-area who died on the El Faro.
+Five people from the Rockland-area died on the El Faro.

+A memorial plaque is also installed on the pier in Gdynia, Poland.
+Five of the El Faro crew were Polish nationals.

+An El Faro Memorial was dedicated at the Star Center (located on the American Maritime Officers Plans campus)on September 29th, 2018.
+Located in Dania Beach, Florida.